SeanCline/Gif2UnicornHat/loop/johanvinet/readme.txt

-May of these gifs come from:
+Many of these gifs come from:
 https://johanvinet.tumblr.com/post/127476776680/here-are-100-characters-8x8-pixels-using-the

 His tumbler has the license terms: